infimalabs/space/A15/README.md

 well-defined internal integer coordinate system, delaying the mapping to inexact output formats until the final step.
 This preserves the precise geometric relationships inherent in the *A15* structure and forms the bedrock for numerical stability.

+The essential insight is that while floating-point values inherently approximate most real-world coordinates, integers can exactly represent discrete positions within a lattice.
+By constructing the *A15* structure’s vertices, edges, and cells using only integer coordinates initially, the framework maintains perfect internal consistency.
+This integer-first approach enables deterministic construction of the spatial partitioning before any potential floating-point approximation occurs during the final output scaling.

 Crucially, this reliance on an internal integer foundation, particularly when an application deliberately aligns its native coordinate system and units with a chosen stable A15 scale ($`\epsilon_\Delta = 0`$,
 <a href="#subsubsec-stability-diff" data-reference-type="ref+Label"
-data-reference="subsubsec-stability-diff">2.3.3</a>), opens pathways for highly efficient quantization.
+data-reference="subsubsec-stability-diff">2.4.3</a>), opens pathways for highly efficient quantization.
 In such aligned scenarios, mapping continuous or application-native coordinates to A15 identifiers may simplify significantly, potentially reducing complex geometric searches